D'Aguiar, Fred *1960

 A narrative that follows multiple generations of an enslaved family, told from the perspective of a spirit who watches over her descendants.

 The novel explores the intense and often tragic bonds between Sethe and her children, shaped by the brutality of slavery and the desperate choices it forces upon mothers.
-Her act of killing her child is presented not as cruelty but as a desperate attempt to protect her child from slavery.
+Sethe’s decision to kill her daughter is portrayed within the context of her desperate desire to protect her from the horrors of enslavement.

-A novel that details Wright’s own experiences growing up in the segregated American South and his confrontation with racism and poverty.
+A novel that details the experiences growing up in the segregated American South and the confrontation with racism and poverty.